obelisk477/password-generator/README.md

 ## Usage

-Visit https://obelisk477.github.io/week-03-homework/ and navigate the page as you see fit
+Visit https://obelisk477.github.io/week-03-homework/ and click the "Generate Password" button.
+Navigate through the prompts and provide your preferences for character length of your password, as well as your preferences for uppercase, lowercase, numeric, and special characters.
+After inputting, your password will be displayed on the screen.
+Should you enter an invalid input at any point, the system will ask you to try again.

 ## Credits